Your Honor (Indian TV series): Premise

-The story of the series revolves around Bishan Khosla (Jimmy Shergill) and his son.
+The story of the series revolves around Bishan Khosla and his son.
 Bishan's son Abeer gets caught in a hit and run case.
 The boy who is hit in this case by Abeer is the son of the city gangster.
 Bishan Khosla sacrifices relationships and subverts the law to save his son from a vengeful gangster.
 The series portrays how even the pinnacle of law breaks in order to save their family.